help-me-mom/ng-mocks/README.md

 `ngMocks` provides a `MockService` function that tries its best to facilitate creation of mocked copies of services.
-It tends to avoid hustle of providing customized mocks for huge services.
+It tends to avoid hustle of providing customized mocked copies for huge services.
-Simply pass a class into it and its result wil be a mocked instance that respects the class, but all methods and properties are customizable dummies.
+Simply pass a class into it and its result will be a mocked instance that respects the class, but all methods and properties are customizable dummies.

 - `MockService(MyService)` - returns a mocked instance of `MyService` class.